joba-1/MultiTemp/README.md

 Vcc/2 should result in Ax = -Amax/2.
 Put this Ax in (2) yields Rntc = Rv --> as expected.
 Put this Rntc as Rt in (1) gives T = 1 / (1/298.15 + 1/3950*ln(1)) = 298.15K = 25°C --> as expected.

+Choosing Rv:
-Choosing Rv: 100k is good for low to medium range up to 150°C but 10k gives ~10x better resolution at the high temperatures around 250°C that we need.
-An Rv of 1k gives bad resolution at room temperature, so my Rv will be 10k.
+100k is good for low to medium range up to 150°C.
+10k gives ~10x better resolution at high temperatures around 250°C.
+33k gives best resolution around 50°C +/- 50°C (delta A / 1°C > 500, so my Rv will be near 33k.

 ### Using ESP8266 ADC via NodeMCU A0

-This method is less accurate, but maybe good enough for the usecase:
+This method is less accurate, but maybe good enough for some usecase:

                               ADC
                                |